-- 1. Establish Energy Use Intensity (EUI) targets for each building type that are lower than current code requirement.
+- Establish Energy Use Intensity (EUI) targets for each building type that are lower than current code requirement.
 Fifty percent lower than code is often a target for zero carbon buildings.
-This will require energy benchmarking of building types. - 2.
-Perform feasibility study and cost/benefit analysis of renewable energy potential on site.
+This will require energy benchmarking of building types. - Perform feasibility study and cost/benefit analysis of renewable energy potential on site.
 Configure buildings where possible to maximize solar energy generation.
-Update for each phase of design and construction. - 3.
-Determine net energy and carbon budget by building or building cluster, and site wide.
-Identify offsite renewable energy that may be http://newbuildings.org/2014-zne-update new buildings institute (NBI).
+Update for each phase of design and construction. - Determine net energy and carbon budget by building or building cluster, and site wide.
+Identify offsite renewable energy that may be installed or purchased if there is a gap.
+In order of acceptance: